Abdelrahman-Abdelmoez/Portfolio/README.md

 - [x] Add a website, and other contacting info.
   - [x] Add twitter and edit your profile.
   - [x] Add facebook and edit your profile.
+  - [ ] You could make the whole page `flex` with main sections as `flex items` to be centered and take as much width as possible.
+(When I did that, it became kinda messed up.
+I think grid is better.)

 [^1]: See this video [min(), max(), and clamp() are CSS magic!](https://www.youtube.com/watch?v=U9VF-4euyRo) by [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw) for more info.